Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Last action: March 10, 2026

-HB 5331Referred To Second Reading
+HB 5332Referred to Second Reading

-Law enforcement: funds; purchase or use of certain drones by public agencies; prohibit.
+Law enforcement: funds; purchase or use of certain drones by public agencies; prohibit

-Last action: September 30, 2025
+Last action: April 30, 2026

-Aeronautics: unmanned aircraft systems; operating unmanned aircraft system near critical infrastructure; prohibit.
+Aeronautics: unmanned aircraft systems; operating unmanned aircraft system near critical infrastructure; prohibit

 Last action: April 16, 2025

-Aeronautics: unmanned aircraft systems; exceptions to prohibited use of an unmanned aircraft system; expand.
+Aeronautics: unmanned aircraft systems; exceptions to prohibited use of an unmanned aircraft system; expand

 Last action: March 11, 2026